-The price of breast augmentation typically ranges from $4,400 to $6,000 but varies from patient to patient depending on many factors, including the type of implant you choose and the complexity of your surgery.
-The actual cost of your procedure will be determined following your consultation with Dr. Moliver.
+The price of breast augmentation typically starts at $5,200 but varies from patient to patient depending on many factors, including the type of implant you choose and the complexity of your surgery.
+The actual cost of your procedure will be determined following your consultation with one of our plastic surgeons.
 The quoted cost you receive includes:

 Breast augmentation is sometimes part of a mommy makeover, a custom combination of procedures designed to restore the body after pregnancy.

 If you think that you may want to become pregnant in the future, you should mention this to your surgeon.
 There is no evidence that breast implants will harm your baby.
 However, pregnancy and breastfeeding can change breast size and shape in unpredictable ways and could affect the long-term cosmetic results of your breast augmentation.
 In some cases, it may make sense to wait.
-If you decide not to wait, Dr. Moliver offers many breast enhancement procedures that will help you restore and enhance your breasts.
+If you decide not to wait, our surgeons offer many breast enhancement procedures that will help you restore and enhance your breasts.